You can complain to the Certification Officer about a trade union if you’re a member.

-- broken its own rules, eg about holding elections or ballots
+- broken its own rules, for example about holding elections or ballots

-- broken laws on running trade unions, eg not holding a proper ballot on a proposed merger of trade unions or not providing access to accounting records
+- broken laws on running trade unions, for example not holding a proper ballot on a proposed merger of trade unions or not providing access to accounting records

 You can also complain about trade union funds being used illegally or in a way that breaks the financial rules of the union, known as financial irregularities.

-You don’t have to be a member of a trade union to complain about financial irregularities.
+You do not have to be a member of a trade union to complain about financial irregularities.

 The make a complaint guidance has a full list of the complaints you can make to the Certification Officer

-You can’t complain about what a union does for you, eg representing you if you’re unfairly dismissed.
+You cannot complain about what a union does for you, for example representing you if you’re unfairly dismissed.
 You should get legal advice instead.

 Complain to your trade union first